fdstevex/BackendKit/README.md

 #### Current Status

 This is a new project, that hasn't been deployed anywhere yet.
-I will be using it myself, but I'll be developing this portion
+I will be using it myself, developing the potions that would be useful to other apps in the open-source project.

 * Authentication services are implemented and working, including login, account creation, email address verification, change password, and forgot password.
 * iPhone UI is for the authentication services is provided, and ready to add to your own app.
+There are some that still need polish, like giving the user some progress indication during network activity.
 * HTML pages that implement the authentication basics are provided as a starting point.
 * Data service are not started.
 * Image service is not started.